umairabid/umairabid.github.io/_answers/tell-me-about-yourself.md

 ---

 Sure thing I have been developing web applications since 2011.
 After working through several startup launchpads for initial years of my career, I opted to work directly with startups to help them scale.
-In my career I have helped
+I have helped companies build features that set them apart from **competition**